Kidney & Bladder

 Role

-Represents structure and fluid balance
+Represents structure & fluid balance

 Imbalance pattern